 File 1660: Full Text >

-Coast Salish Indians fished, hunted, and gathered shellfish along Elliott bay for millennia before May 1792, when European sailors first gazed at the site of present-day Seattle.
+Coast Salish Indians fished, hunted, and gathered shellfish along Elliott Bay for millennia before May 1792, when European sailors first gazed at the site of present-day Seattle.
 Sixty years later, U.S. settlers began building a sawmill and wharf on the muddy shores of today's Pioneer Square.
 Maritime trade was crucial from that first day, and Seattle's harbor defined and energized the city's development over the next century and a half.
-This overview summarizes the Central Waterfront's remarkable evolution and growth as part of a "cybertour" curated by Paul Dorpat and sponsored by the Port of Seattle.
+This overview summarizes the history of the Seattle waterfront.
+The evolution of individual piers is further elaborated in Parts 2 to 10.

 File 7072: Full Text >

-Seattle Central Waterfront Tour, Part 2: From Coal to Containers, Piers 46, 47, and 48
+Seattle Central Waterfront, Part 2: From Coal to Containers, Piers 46, 47, and 48

 Piers 46 and 47 are located south of Pioneer Square and Pier 48 is located directly west of Pioneer Square.
 Piers 46 and 47 serve as the Port of Seattle's vast loading apron for containers.
 Pier 48 is currently (2004) vacant pending possible expansion of the Washington State Ferry Terminal to the north, but visitors can find giant periscopes on its south side offering magnified views of the Port's container activity.

 < Show previous 20

 Show Next 20 >

 Seattle appears in print for the first time on October 30, 1852.